 “Fuel gas system” means, for the purposes of this subarticle, any system that supplies natural gas as a fuel source to on-site natural gas powered equipment other than a vapor control device.

+“Gas blanket system” means a gas phase maintained above a liquid in a tank where the tank is maintained under a positive pressure.

 “Gas disposal well” means, for the purpose of this subarticle, any well that is used for the subsurface injection of natural gas for disposal.

 “Gauge tank” means a tank found upstream of a separator and tank system which is used for measuring the amount of liquid produced by an oil well and receives or stores crude oil, condensate, or produced water.

+“Idle well” means any well that for a period of 24 consecutive months has not either produced oil or natural gas, produced water to be used in production stimulation, or been used for enhanced oil recovery, reservoir pressure management, or injection.
+An idle well does not include an active observation well.
+An idle well continues to be an idle well until one of the following occurs:

+The well has been properly abandoned in accordance with Public Resources Code Section 3208; or,

+Since the well became an idle well, the well has for a continuous six-month period either maintained production of oil or natural gas, maintained production of water used in production stimulation, or been used for enhanced oil recovery, reservoir pressure management, or injection.

 “Inaccessible component” means any component located over fifteen feet above ground when access is required from the ground; or any component located over six (6) feet away from a platform or a permanent support surface when access is required from the platform.

-“Intermittent bleed” means the intermittent venting of natural gas from a gas powered pneumatic device to the atmosphere.
-Intermittent bleed pneumatic devices may vent all or a portion of their supply gas when control action is necessary but do not vent continuously.
+“Intermittent bleed” means the intermittent venting of natural gas from a gas powered pneumatic controller to the atmosphere.
+Intermittent bleed pneumatic controllers may vent all or a portion of their supply gas when control action is necessary but do not vent continuously.

 “Leak or fugitive leak” means the unintentional release of emissions at a rate greater than or equal to the leak thresholds specified in this subarticle.